nrclark/grouplib/README.md

 ### Normal use cases ###

 `$(call group_create,groupname,group_deps,group_outputs)`
      Creates a target group.
+Should be called before using group_target, or any other commands that operate on the group.

 `$(call group_target,groupname)`
      Returns a handle to the target group's private PHONY.
-Should be used as the target for the recipe that actually builds your files.
+Should be used as the sole target for the recipe that actually builds your files.
 Can also be used for reference, if desired.

-     Can be used in a
-     dependency to list represent all of the group's outputs.
-Should be used as the sole target of the recipe that builds the target group.

 `$(call group_deps,groupname)`
-     Returns a list of the group's dependencies.
-If any of the group's outputs are missing, this list includes a special PHONY target that forces a rebuild of the target group.
+     Returns a list of the group's dependencies (as defined at the time of group_create).
+This is provided as a convenience wrapper.

 ### Advanced use cases ###